HSAR/CloudAppDevDocs/protocol/protocol.md

 flag up an error and/or request a state dump.

-The checksum format is an unsigned adler32 checksum of the JSON state with notes ordered by note ID, instruments ordered by channel, no whitespace, and fields in an object ordered ASCIIbetically.
+The checksum format is an unsigned adler32 checksum of the JSON state with notes ordered by note ID, instruments ordered by channel (ie index order, unsorted), no whitespace, and fields in an object ordered ASCIIbetically.
 If anyone has a better idea, feel free to correct this.

 State dump
 ==========